jonathanjameswatson/maths-race/README.md

-# maths-race
+# Maths Race
-A Flask website for racing others with maths questions
+A Flask website for racing others with maths questions.
+This websites uses flask-socketio to use websockets.